CxELabs/M365HOL/instructions2.md

 - Windows 10 Enterprise
 - Office 365 ProPlus
-- Azure Information Protection client (1.41.51.0)
+- Azure Information Protection client (1.45.32.0)

 Microsoft 365 E5 Tenant credentials will be provided during the event.
 If you want to run through this lab after the event, you may use a tenant created through https://demos.microsoft.com or your own Microsoft 365 Tenant.
-This Lab Guide will be publicly available after the event at https://aka.ms/AIPHOL.

 *:memo: Not all exercises can be completed within 60 minutes but time estimates are provided to aid in exercise selection.